Q & A on Retina Problems and Retinal Disease

 Q: I was born deaf due to maternal rubella.
 I was told that my iris color has flaked off because of the disease.
 I would like to know more information on that. — C.E.M., Georgia

-A: Typically rubella causes a retinitis (inflammation of the retina) with a "salt-and-pepper" appearance in the retina, which represents a mottling of the retinal pigment epithelium (pigmented layer below the retina).
+A: Typically, rubella causes a retinitis (inflammation of the retina) with a "salt-and-pepper" appearance in the retina, which represents a mottling of the retinal pigment epithelium (pigmented layer below the retina).
 This condition may not affect vision at all.
 I am unaware of iris color changes as a result of rubella. — Dr. Slonim

 Q: Can age cause your eye to have a hole in it behind the cornea? — Laura, Alabama

 A: The hole "behind the cornea" is the pupil, which is an opening in the iris that allows light to pass through to the retina.
-Retinal holes are possible and occur with a greater frequency as we get older.
-Small holes in the macula (area of central vision) can seriously affect one's central vision while the peripheral portion of the retina remains intact and normal. — Dr. Slonim

 Q: I have an eye disease called juvenile X-linked retinoschisis, plus congenital horizontal nystagmus.
 Could you give me any information on it? — R.R., Ontario, Canada

 A: Retinoschisis is a splitting of the internal layers of the retina.
 The disease juvenile X-linked retinoschisis refers to a condition that is hereditary and usually presents with decreased vision during the first decade of life.
-Frequently the splitting of the retinal layers occurs in the central retina (foveal area) and also in the periphery.

 A nystagmus is a rhythmic (sometimes jerky) movement of the eyes.
 Congenital horizontal nystagmus refers to a movement which is in the horizontal plane (to the left and right) that is present at birth or found very early in life. — Dr. Slonim